Akshansh8/FRT-VirtualLab-Project/README.md

 # FRT-VirtualLab-Project
-In this project i have created a lab using azure lab service students can practice sql using the lab
+In this project i have created a lab using azure lab service<br>
+students can practice sql using the lab
 username: student
 password: Class@frt123